wmg9721204/Trace-Optimization-and-Manifold-Learning/README.md

-# Small Manifold Learning Package based on Trace Optimization
+# Popular Manifold Learning Methods based on Trace Optimization
 In the paper <br>
 **[2010][E.Kokiopoulou,et al] Trace optimization and eigenproblems in dimension reduction methods**, <br>
 it is indicated that a lot of popular algorithms of manifold learning methods (linear or nonlinear) including <br>